Preparing and Submitting

 An editorial board is appointed by the editor-in-chief to provide guidance and advice to the editor-in-chief regarding journal content and editorial focus.
 Each member of the MedEdPORTAL Editorial Board is expected to (1) present unbiased, independent, and professional advice to the editor-in-chief, (2) maintain confidentiality about editorial board activities and discussion, and (3) sign a disclosure form to affirm that he or she has read, understands, and agrees to abide by the conflict of interest policy and to disclose any known conflicts or to state that no conflicts exist at the time.
 Conflicts of interest must be disclosed to the editor-in-chief who will determine how to manage, reduce, or eliminate the conflict.

 It is the author's responsibility to provide evidence of ethical approval for research activities involving human subjects.
-Details about the approving committee (e.g., institutional review board) and responsible institution should be included in the Methods section of the Educational Summary Report (ESR).
+Details about the approving committee (e.g., institutional review board) and responsible institution should be included in the submission form and in the Methods section of the Educational Summary Report (ESR).
 Please note that at many U.S. institutions, a decision of “exempt” must be made by an institutional review board or a designated independent reviewer, but may not be made by the investigator.
 Author agrees to make all such formal documentation available upon request.
 Authors who do not have access to a formal ethical approval process have the responsibility to ensure that studies have been conducted in accordance with the principles of the Declaration of Helsinki (https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/) and must provide information in the ESR to this effect.
 Similarly, authors should follow institutional and federal guidelines, including those set forth by the American Veterinary Medical Association, to ensure the appropriate care and use of laboratory animals.

 Authors must disclose any support that aided the development and promotion of materials submitted to MedEdPORTAL.
 This includes both commercial and noncommercial support.